 To me these statistics are all symptoms of a much deeper issue, and that is the separation of sexuality from spirituality.

-Almost every major religion on this planet teaches that sexual pleasure is not only separate from GOD, but is in fact a denial of GOD.
+Almost every major religion on this planet teaches that sexual pleasure and orgasm is not only separate from GOD, but is in fact a denial of GOD.

 This absolute falsehood causes an horrific amount of unnecessary suffering, by encouraging human beings to experience sexuality as somehow separate from our very basic humanity.

 Imagine if we as a society had the same relationship to food that we currently have to sex.

 Imagine how much conflict and pain we would be in if eating FOOD was considered to be a crime against God.